kenjisan624/kenjisan624/README.md

 School you attend: Valencia College
 Favorite class so far: C++ programming
 **Hometown: Orlando, Florida**

-**1st computer owned: Windows laptop **
+**1st computer owned: Samsung Laptop**

-Contact info kenjinakanishi24@gmail.com /  kcoronado3@valenciacollege.edu
+Contact info kenjinakanishi24@gmail.com /  kcoronado3@mail.valenciacollege.edu
-Favorite language/tech/etc:  C++, HTML and CSS.
+Favorite language:  Java, HTML, and CSS.
-Any other information that helps someone get to know you!: I really like building new projects, while currently pursing my Bachelor degree in Computer Science, I am also studying Robotics and Semiconductor technician program, I would ike to work in tech industry to enhance our live with automation and AI.
+Any other information that helps someone get to know you!: I really like doing new projects, while currently pursing my Bachelor degree in Computer Science, I am did study Robotics and Semiconductor technician program, In the long term.
+I would ike to work in tech industry to enhance our live with automation using AI.

 Please follow me on the following social media:
 Kenji Nakanishi [Linkedin] (https://www.linkedin.com/in/kenjinakanishi/)